qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/hachetman/readme.md

-# andrebrait's GMMK Pro layout
+# hachetmans's GMMK Pro layout

 This is pretty much the stock layout with a few things moved around.
 It basically reflects my needs for both Delete and Insert being readily available for coding, as well as a full Home/PgUp/PgDwn/End column.